The NIST High School Diploma

 Learning beyond the classroom is an integral part of the school curriculum, and all students are involved in field trips.
 All year 7 – 11 students are expected to participate in Week on the Wild Side, which takes place in September for Year 7 and early December for Years 8 – 11.
 Throughout the school year there are also a number of other field trips that support classroom learning and student development.
 If your son/daughter is going on a field trip that involves an overnight stay, you will be expected to sign a permission slip attached to the bottom of an information letter or an overnight stay form.
 The majority of the field trips offered each year require no additional payment.
 Students will also need to complete absence permission form, which documents the work they will miss while on a field trip.

-Week on the Wild Side is aimed at providing a range of experiences for students that they would normally not encounter in Bangkok.
-The WOWS trips take students into nature and away from digital devices and connections.
+Action Weeks are aimed at providing a range of experiences for students that they would normally not encounter in Bangkok.
+The Action Week trips take students into nature and away from digital devices and connections.
 During the trips we operate a “challenge by choice” approach, which allows students to stretch themselves within a supportive, age-appropriate environment.
 It is felt that the outcomes in terms of improved independence and self-reliance, social bonding, and overall well-being directly impact the confidence students need in other aspects of their schooling.
 For this reason the trips are compulsory.
-Details of all trips are published in November following the Week on the Wild Side parents evening.
+Details of all trips are published beforehand, and parent information sessions are offered in the evening to review them.